Reviewing literature and analysing documents with NVivo

 Christina Silver, firstname.lastname@example.org

-Learn how to review literature and analyse documents efficiently and systematically with NVivo in our one-day online workshop
+Learn how to review literature and analyse documents efficiently and systematically with NVivo in our two half-day online workshops

 By the end of the course, participants will be able to: